tkn-tub/ns3-gym/src/netanim/doc/animation.rst

    An example of packet animation on wireless-links

-In addition, NetAnim also provides useful features as tables to display meta-data of packets like the image below
+In addition, NetAnim also provides useful features such as tables to display meta-data of packets like the image below

 .. figure:: figures/PacketStatistics.*
    :align: center